RIHETC Fall 2025 Workshop Schedule

 This interactive workshop is ideal for professionals at all levels who want to enhance their workplace effectiveness, advance their careers, and create more fulfilling work experiences through the strategic application of their natural strengths.

-Facilitator: Anne Grieves is an Associate Director in Career Development at Northeastern University as well as a Gallup Certified CliftonStrengths Coach.
+Anne Grieves is an Associate Director in Career Development at Northeastern University as well as a Gallup Certified CliftonStrengths Coach.
 Anne enjoys guiding individuals, groups, and teams towards identifying and achieving their goals.
 Collaborating with Anne, her clients learn how to focus on their individual strengths in order to maximize their personal and professional potential.
 Anne’s unique approach provides people with the tools they need to experience a paradigm shift in how to explore new possibilities and re-imagine their goal-setting.
 Her two daughters, husband, and dog fill the unscheduled hours in her day

 Program Fee: A fee of $90.00 per participant will be billed to each institution.